spatie/laravel-responsecache/README.md

 ### Preventing a request from being cached

-Requests can be ignored by using the `doNotCacheResponse`-middleware.
+Requests can be ignored by using the `doNotCacheResponse` middleware.
 This middleware [can be assigned to routes and controllers](http://laravel.com/docs/master/controllers#controller-middleware).

 Using the middleware are route could be exempt from being cached.